April 29, 2025

 Tara Strong is a professional voice actor in animation and film and often shares insights into her technical setup and how she ensures optimal sound quality in her voiceover work.

-Make great voiceovers with Descript
+Create professional voiceovers with Descript

 You don't have to be Walt Disney or even a professional voiceover artist to produce good voiceover recordings.
 That's what Descript is for.

 As an all-in-one tool for voiceover creation and editing, its automatic transcription tools, seamless audio editing using text, and intuitive dashboard make it easy to produce voiceover projects.
 With tools like Overdub, you can even create ultra-realistic voice clones to power your voiceovers.
+For professional deliverables, Descript helps you export broadcast-quality files in industry-standard formats that meet the technical requirements of any platform or client.

 Dive in and experience editing magic with a free trial today.

-What does voiceover do?
+What does a voiceover professional do?

 Voiceover is a production technique that provides off-screen narration or character voices for movie trailers, TV, radio, video games, commercials, explainer videos, and documentaries.
 With it, creators can add depth, context, or characterization without having to appear on screen.
+The voiceover industry continues to grow in 2025 with increased demand for professional voice talent across traditional media and digital platforms.

-How do I start doing voiceovers?
+How do I start a voiceover career?

 Featured articles: